sonjaewoo/NPEX/README.md

-# NPU-PIM-co-simulator
+# NPEX: NPU–PIM Design Space Explorer

 **Trace-driven NPU-PIM co-simulation framework**
-This repository provides the full source code and configurations for the simulator described in our ICCD 2026 paper.
+This repository provides the full source code and configurations for the simulator described in our CODES LB 2026 paper.

 We provide **timing simulations** based on user parameters.